Woodmanxd3/text2vidpython/README.md

  ```
 python3 text2vid.py
  ```
- It should load a video of Rick Astley saying "YOU KNOW THE RULES AND SO DO I, SAY GOODBYE!!!" **explodes**
+ It should load a video of Rick Astley saying "YOU KNOW THE RULES AND SO DO I, SAY GOODBYE!!!"

  #To encode your own video:
  ```
 python3 -c "import base64; print(base64.b64encode(open('your_video.mp4', 'rb').read()).decode())"